One Tree Hill season 2

-The second season of One Tree Hill, an American teen drama television series, began airing on September 21, 2004 on The WB television network.
+The second season of One Tree Hill, an American teen drama television series, began airing on September 21, 2004, on The WB television network.
 The season concluded on May 24, 2005, after 23 episodes.

-Season two increased in ratings, averaging 4.50 million viewers weekly, and was its highest rated season.
+Season two increased in ratings, averaging 4.34 million viewers and ranking at No. 129 with a 1.9 rating, and was the highest rated season.

 Warner Home Video released the complete second season, under the title of One Tree Hill: The Complete Second Season, on September 13, 2005, as a six-disc boxed set.

-Overview

-This season documents the core 5's remaining months of Junior year that started in season 1.
-Half-brothers Nathan and Lucas Scott were bitter rivals, both on and off the basketball court; now they bond as brothers.
-But there is drama, trauma, devotion, betrayal, twists and turns to come.
-To protect those he loves, Lucas moves in with Dan.
-Brooke and Peyton mend their friendship, but romantic turmoil gets cranked up.
-Newly married couple, Haley and Nathan's relationship is pushed to the brink when Haley gets the opportunity of a lifetime.
-Newcomers to Tree Hill push emotions into high gear.
-The vindictive Dan Scott is as usual controlling others like an evil puppet master.
-However, there are some things even he can't control.